Christian video game: 2000s–present

-During the 2000s, the first-person shooter game Catechumen was released by N'Lightning Software Development, which had a spiritual successor titled Ominous Horizons: A Paladin's Calling.
-Riddle of the Sphinx: An Egyptian Adventure, an adventure game developed by Omni Creative Group and released in late 2000, has a featureless protagonist look up cryptic clues in audiocassette tapes combined with three verses from the Bible's Book of Numbers, which gives out the combination number from a padlock needed to open a chest and get a scroll and its translation page; at the end of the game, the protagonist learns about the Ark of the Covenant and what happened to it in ancient times.
+During the 2000s, N'Lightning Software Development released two first-person shooter games: Catechumen (2000) and Ominous Horizons: A Paladin's Calling (2001).
 The annual Christian Game Developers Conference (CGDC) was started in 2001.

 In 2005, The Bible Game by Mass Media Games was released for the Game Boy Advance, PlayStation 2, and Xbox.
 That same year, the first version of Dance Praise was released by Digital Praise for PC.
-Emo's MatchMaker, a puzzle video game developed by Omni Creative Group and published by Big Fish Games for Microsoft Windows in early 2007, gives Biblical related advice to husbands and/or wives.

 The 2000s also saw the first adaptations of Christian media franchises for major video game platforms.
 Those include games based on The Lord of the Rings and The Chronicles of Narnia film series, including The Lord of the Rings: The Two Towers (2002), The Lord of the Rings: The Return of the King (2003), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), and The Chronicles of Narnia: Prince Caspian (2008), as well as the VeggieTales franchise in the form of LarryBoy and the Bad Apple (2006) for the Game Boy Advance and PlayStation 2.
 In 2006, Left Behind: Eternal Forces, a real-time strategy game, was released by Inspired Media Entertainment based on Left Behind series of novels; it had sequels released in 2007, 2010, and 2011.

-The demon hunter series Devil May Cry follows Dante, the series alludes to classic Christian novel Dante's Divine Comedy, and the Diablo series has a demon hunter build.
-The Bayonetta, Drakengard, and Dark Souls franchises did a spin on the concepts from Devil May Cry and Diablo.
-Other games to feature demon hunters from the 2000s–2010s were fighting game series Soulcalibur has a demon hunter character named Taki, and the second installment of the series had comic book hero Spawn as a playable character in the Xbox version.
-In the Senran Kagura franchise, Homura's Crimson Squad are demon hunter like characters.
-The Monster Hunter series is primarily inspired by tales of dragonslayers and the demon hunter manga Berserk.